Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 When SQLite Isn’t Enough

-• Multiple writing processes: write serialisation is bottleneck.
+• Multiple writing processes: write serialisation is the bottleneck.

 • Multiple app instances: can’t shard SQLite between servers without complexity.